AdrianaManea/Pluralsight_JavaScript_Getting_Started/05_Types&Operators/README.md

 - showMessage(saved);
 - console.log(saved);

-- Now it may be that 'saved' does get initialized for ex. like the value 10 but then later in our code, after we run some processing or some algorithm we might want to whipe out the value that stored in 'saved'.
+- Now it may be that 'saved' does get initialized for ex. like the value 10 but then later in our code, after we run some processing or some algorithm we might want to wipe out the value that stored in 'saved'.
-- JS will set values to undefined when they're not initializes.
+- **JS will set values to undefined** when they're not initializes.
-- But a programmer will set a value to null when they want to clear out that value.
-This is just **Best practice**; So we can differentiate between what JS is doing with undefined and what developers are dong with null.
+- **But a programmer will set a value to null** when they want to clear out that value.
+This is just **Best practice**; So we can differentiate between what JS is doing with undefined and what developers are doing with null.

 ## Objects and Symbols